xdien/cipher/README.md

 - ⁠Easily share coding memories across your dev team in real time.
 - ⁠Dual Memory Layer that captures System 1 (Programming Concepts & Business Logic & Past Interaction) and System 2 (reasoning steps of the model when generating code).
 - ⁠Install on your IDE with zero configuration needed.
+- ⁠**NEW: Workspace Memory** - Team-aware memory system that automatically tracks project progress, team activities, and collaborative context.
+See [WORKSPACE_MEMORY.md](./WORKSPACE_MEMORY.md) for details.

 ## Quick Start